Herculaneum papyri: Vesuvius Challenge

 In 2023, Nat Friedman, Daniel Gross, and computer scientist Brent Seales announced the Vesuvius Challenge, a competition to "decipher Herculaneum scrolls using 3D X-ray software".
 The Vesuvius Challenge offered a $700,000 grand prize to be awarded to the first team that could extract four passages of text from two intact scrolls using 3D X-ray scans.

 On 12 October 2023, the project awarded $40,000 to Luke Farritor, a 21-year-old computer science student at the University of Nebraska, for successfully detecting the first word in an unopened scroll: porphyras (ΠΟΡΦΥΡΑϹ).
 With this milestone "first word" award included, the project has awarded $260,000 in total for segmentation tooling and ink detection (from segmented volumes).

 On 5 February 2024, the project awarded its 2023 Grand Prize of $700,000 to the winning team and $50,000 each to three runner-up teams for successfully revealing 5% of one scroll, and announced its goal for 2024 of revealing 90% of the four scrolls that it has fully scanned.
 The uncovered text is believed to be a previously unknown text of Philodemus, "centered on the pleasures of music and food and their effects on the senses".

-As of 2025, the scans of the scrolls that are being provided to participants in the Vesuvius Challenge for the purpose of fully reading them are Scroll 1 (PHerc.
+In 2025, the scans of the scrolls that were provided to participants in the Vesuvius Challenge for the purpose of fully reading them are Scroll 1 (PHerc.
 Paris.
 4), from the Institut de France, which is 5% read, Scroll 2 (PHerc.
 Paris 3), from the Institut de France, Scroll 3 (PHerc.
 332), from the Biblioteca Nazionale di Napoli, a smaller scroll known as the midollo (marrow), left over from attempts to physically unroll the larger original scroll, Scroll 4 (PHerc.
 1667), from the Biblioteca Nazionale di Napoli, similar in size to Scroll 3, and Scroll 5 (PHerc.
 172), from the Bodleian Library in Oxford, similar in size to Scroll 1.

+In June 2026, the Vesuvius Challenge team announced that PHerc.
+1667, known within the project as "Scroll 4", had been virtually unwrapped and read end-to-end.
+A project preprint described the work as the first complete virtual unwrapping and extended reading of a rolled Herculaneum papyrus.
+In the PHerc.
+1667, 22 columns of text were recovered, containing "a Stoic philosophical treatise that may be attributable to Chrysippus".
+Besides PHerc.
+1667, the team were able to read the title and author of PHerc.
+139: Philodemus, On Gods, Book 8.